Content Marketing for Pharma and Healthcare: The MAT Release

 Though this industry is hesitant to jump on the content marketing bandwagon, one solution has acted as the gateway to developing more content: the MAT release.

-The MAT release is a feature article targeted at print and digital newspaper audiences.
+The MAT release is a type of Guaranteed Media Placement.
+It’s a feature article targeted at print and digital newspaper audiences.
 Editors use them to supplement staff-written stories and they have the ability to reach a ton of people.
-(We’re talkin’ millions — a Brandpoint MAT release has an average site audience of 125 million.)
+(We’re talkin’ millions — Brandpoint Media Placements have an average site audience of 125 million.)

 In this post, we’ll explain why MAT releases are an ideal content marketing tactic for doubtful brands and how to write a successful one — all while following the required guidelines.